South Missouri Avenue and Lakeview Road

 A 1968 account of the shopping center's grand opening mentions that H. Everett Hougen (Mayor of Clearwater) and Sheri Kooken, "Miss Clearwater 1968," were on hand to cut a ceremonial ribbon.
 It goes on to say that "mini-skirted cowgirls" operated a shopper's shuttle between the parking lot and mall entrances and that traffic was backed up on South Missouri Avenue for 10 miles.

-The halcyon days of SUNSHINE MALL were short.
-The center was joined by CLEARWATER MALL {3.6 miles east, in Clearwater} in August 1973.
-An even larger venue, COUNTRYSIDE MALL {5.2 miles northeast, in Pinellas County}, opened in September 1975.
-BAY AREA OUTLET MALL / CROSSROADS MALL {4.4 miles southeast, in Largo} debuted in 1984.
+SUNSHINE MALL prospered, as the only enclosed shopping center in Clearwater, for nearly 5 years.
+CLEARWATER MALL {3.6 miles east, in Clearwater} opened in August 1973.
+An even larger venue, COUNTRYSIDE MALL {5.2 miles northeast, in Pinellas County}, was dedicated in September 1975.
+BAY AREA OUTLET MALL-CROSSROADS MALL {4.4 miles southeast, in Largo} debuted in September 1984.

 In an attempt to keep SUNSHINE MALL competitive, a small face lift was done to the interior during 1981.
 Vacant space on the South Mall was refashioned into The Boardwalk, a 16-booth bazaar.
-The Community Room on the North Mall became The Marketplace, which housed 10 booths.
-Mirrored ceilings were installed in the main shopping concourse.
+A Community Room on the North Mall became The Marketplace, which housed 10 booths.
+Mirrored ceilings were installed along the shopping concourse.
 New stores were also signed, such as Toy King, Foster's Exotic Pets, Clearwater Sports Unlimited and Captain Tom's Restaurant.

 The renovation failed to halt the mall's decline.
-By the early 1990s, the complex had declined into a dilapidated, virtually vacant property.
-The New Haven, Connecticut-based Fusco Corporation, who had acquired the shopping center in March 1972, proposed a retail-centered redevelopment in early-1995.
+By the early 1990s, it was a dilapidated, virtually vacant property.
+The Fusco Corporation proposed a retail-centered redevelopment in early-1995.
 However, their big box-based plan did not pan out.
 The shopping center was shuttered and demolished in July 1998.
 Four residential complexes were built on the site, along with three restaurants and two small office buildings.

 Sources: